 A research with the goal of finding hidden social necessities in Cuajimalpa revealed the problem that the Cuajimalpa local marketplace is a landmark with a lot of inconveniences.
 People don’t buy there and it’s perceived as a dirty and insecure place.
 The market can’t compete with the supermarket chains.
 Besides, the city has a lack of a graphic identity, matter that manifests in many ways, including the marketplace.

-¿Why is there marketplaces at where people still goes?
+¿Why are there marketplaces at where people still goes?

 There are marketplaces, like the Coyoacán marketplace, at where people does go, even from other boroughs and that are even considered a touristic attraction.This marketplaces offer accesibility, parking, and allow the visitors to obtain special experiences and products that are only avalilable exclusively at that marketplace.